nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Storage component

 The `Storage` class allows data to be read from and saved to a storage file.
+The class diagram shows the interactions between the different classes.

 ![Storage Class Diagram](Diagram%20Images/StorageClassDiagram.png)

-The class diagram shows how `Storage` class imports data from the storage file.
+The program uses `Storage` class to import data from the storage file.
 * `Storage` interacts with `Import` to access the data stored in storage file.
-* `Import` will depend on `ImportParser` to decipher
+* `Import` will depend on `ImportParser` to decipher the data stored, and return a `Goal` or `Habit` object back to `Import` correspondingly.
+* `Import` will then populate `GoalList` with `Goal` and `Habit` objects accordingly before returning `GoalList` back to `Storage` and back to user.

-Storage class interacts with Export class to export data to storage file.
+`Storage` class can also export data to storage file with `Export` class.

 ## Appendix A: Product Scope